souradipp76/ReadMeReady/paper/paper.md

 # Statement of Need

 The integration of natural and programming languages is a research area that addresses tasks such as automatic documentation of source code, code generation from natural language descriptions, and searching for code using natural language queries.
-These tasks are highly practical, as they can significantly enhance programmer efficiency, and they are scientifically intriguing due to their complexity and the proposed relationships between natural language, computation, and reasoning([@chomsky1956three], [@miller2003cognitive], [@graves2014neural]).
+These tasks are highly practical, as they can significantly enhance programmer efficiency, and they are scientifically intriguing due to their complexity and the proposed relationships between natural language, computation, and reasoning [@chomsky1956three;@miller2003cognitive;@graves2014neural].

 # State of the Field

-Recently, large language models (LLMs) have become increasingly significant, demonstrating human-like abilities across various fields [@radford2019language], [@brown2020language], [@ouyang2022training].
+Recently, large language models (LLMs) have become increasingly significant, demonstrating human-like abilities across various fields [@radford2019language;@brown2020language;@ouyang2022training].
 LLMs typically employ transformer architecture variants and are trained on massive data volumes to detect patterns [@vaswani2017attention].

 We present an LLM-based application that developers can use as a support tool to generate basic documentation for any code repository.
 Some open-source applications have been developed to address this issue, to name a few: